bdewhirst/just_jupyter/readme.md

 # if jupyter notebook is needed, that's what this environment maintains

+## _n.b._
+* It is assumed that this will be maintained within PyCharm for Windows & anaconda is already installed, and related functionality is assumed

 ## requirements
 * maintained by pip within conda AFAIK
   * double check if it becomes relevant